Governance Advisory Groups

 These groups will work in a synodal way.
 They will be collaborative, offer robust dialogue and be deeply rooted in our shared mission.

-Detail about each of the Councils, Boards and Committees can be found on these pages and we welcome expressions of interest from people across our Diocese who feel called to contribute their wisdom, skills and passion.
+Detail about each of the Councils, Boards and Committees can be found on these pages and we welcome expressions of interest from people across our Diocese and beyond who feel called to contribute their wisdom, skills and passion.

 Each advisory group will be heard in its area of expertise and provide advice to the Bishop and Diocesan Trustees for critical discernment.